 5) The House/Museum of Maximo Gomez

 As noted above, Maximo Gomez helped Cuba’s Jose Marti in gaining Cuban independence from Spain.
-This alone, is reason enough to check out his home/museum to gain a deeper insight into Dominican history and its connection with our Latino neighbors as well as how it affects us all today.
+This alone is reason enough to check out his home/museum to gain a deeper insight into Dominican history and its connection with our Latino neighbors as well as how it affects us all today.

 This clock tower was designed by Alexandre Gustave Eiffel (yes- of the Eiffel Tower) and built by Jean-Paul Garnier (and yes- of the famous watches).
-There are beautiful historic homes that surround the clock tower main square.
+There are beautiful historic homes that surround the clock tower’s main square.
 Across the clock tower is the Victorian mansion, Villa Dona Emilia which was once the home of the famous Rodriguez Jimenez family.
 It is currently under renovation.

-7) Salt Pans in Monte Cristi
+7) Salt Pans in Monte Cristi, Dominican Republic

 8) Marine Manatee Sanctuary (Estero Hondo)

 Estero Hondo is a small fishing seaside village located about an hour outside of the town of Monte Cristi, but still within the province.
 Estero Hondo is home to a natural refuge for manatees, and as such, is one of the few places in the Caribbean where you can still see them in their natural habitat.
-In fact, in one of my photos in Monte Cristi it looks like there was a manatee under the water!
-Nature depending, they can come up to your boat and are very friendly.
+Depending on nature, they can come up to your boat and are very friendly.

 9) Buen Hombre Town

-We were captivated by the beautiful road to Buen Hombre, a little and lesser known town an hour away from the Monte Cristi town (towards Puerto Plata/Santiago).
+We were captivated by the beautiful road to Buen Hombre, a little and lesser-known town an hour away from the Monte Cristi town (towards Puerto Plata/Santiago).
 Locals and expats argue this is the best town in the country to kitesurf.
 If that’s not your thing, the sight of the gorgeous rural farms on the way to Buen Hombre may be enough to make it worth the trip for you.
 Cactus plants nestled next to coconut palm trees and colorful wooden houses imbued by olive-green pastures.
 The road goes up a lush mountainous terrain and then back down where you can see a massive backdrop of the beach from the top just before reaching the town.
 I highly recommend a trip here even if just to eat a whole fried fish a lo Dominicano on the beach.

 10) Cayo Arena, Punta Rucia